 The Quad Halls are supervised by John Mulcahey, Area Director.
 His office is located in Hampden Hall room 115.

-Sophomores can choose to live in Commonwealth Hall, the LaRiviere Center, Windham Hall or Gateway Village as space is available.
+Sophomores can choose to live in Commonwealth Hall, the LaRiviere Center, Windham Hall, Gateway Village, Evergreen Village, or Southwood Hall as space is available.

 Windham Hall provides for coed housing with single-sex wings.
 Beginning in Fall 2020, Windham will house upper-class premium single rooms!
 Additionally, residents can select two-person or three-person (larger size) rooms.
 The hall has a centrally located lounge with a television.
 Other common area space includes a laundry facility, a study lounge, and recreational space.
 Rooms are carpeted and room furniture is moveable.
 The building is air conditioned.